YMCA Press: Post Soviet Years

-In the 1990s, as the Iron Curtain falls, YMCA-Press's editorial activity slowed down.
-Then began a period of transmission to Russia of the cultural heritage of Russian emigration.
+In the 1990s, as the Iron Curtain fell, YMCA-Press's editorial activity slowed down.

 In 1990, a first exhibition of the YMCA-Press edition was held in Moscow, at the Library of Foreign Literature.
-Muscovites can learn about the history of the publishing house and even acquire its books, delivered from Paris.
-This exhibition will then be presented in Kyiv and Saint Petersburg.
+Muscovites can learn about the history of the publishing house and acquire its books, delivered from Paris.
+This exhibition was presented in Kyiv and Saint Petersburg.

-For ten years, thanks to the help of generous donors and the French Embassy in Moscow, YMCA-Press will crisscross Russia and endow a hundred cities with the complete collection of its editions, also organizing conferences and meetings with the former Soviet population long deprived of this Russian literary heritage by censorship.

-In 1991 Russkiy Put Publishing House was founded by YMCA-Press in Moscow, first as a Russian subsidiary, then as an independent company to take over the work of publishing and promoting Russian literary heritage, as if to symbolize the end of the Soviet parenthesis of exile and censorship.
+In 1991 Russkiy Put Publishing House was founded by YMCA-Press in Moscow, first as a Russian subsidiary, then as an independent company to take over the work of publishing and promoting Russian literary heritage.

 In 1995 the House of Russian Abroad was founded by YMCA-Press and Russkiy Put director Nikita Struve, Aleksandr Solzhenitsyn and Viktor Moskvin to preserve and promote archives from Russian diasporas and emigrations history.
 It is located in the Tagansky district in Moscow.

 YMCA-Press today

 YMCA-Press is still active in Paris, it acts as a bridge between Russian and French cultures and wishes to promote a certain approach to Russian culture faithful to the heritage of emigration.
 For this, a cultural center named after Alexandr Solzhenitsyn was created, it is located on the second floor of the Parisian headquarters.
 The bookstore still operates in the heart of the Latin Quarter and welcomes many students and scholars of Russian literature.

 The publishing house, after a few years at half mast after the fall of the Soviet Union, is now publishing again.

-Since 2016 and the relaunch of its publishing activities by Nikita Struve, Melanie Struve-Rakovitch, Victor Moskvin and Natalya Solzhenitsyna, YMCA-Press has published :
+Since 2016 and the relaunch of its publishing activities by Nikita Struve, Melanie Struve-Rakovitch, Victor Moskvin and Natalia Solzhenitsyna, YMCA-Press has published :